KSEHano/BSc-Thesis/Thesis.md

 | DeepL           | 0,839     | 1,87      |
 | Bing            | **0,776** | **2,025** |

-DE 1 against all and human
+: **German 1 against all** : {#tbl:DE_1aa} Average of the corpus BLEU calculated on each chapter and average rank, significant differences are bold, the references are all other translations including the human translation

 | **Translators** | **Bleu**  | **Rank**  |
 | --------------- | --------- | --------- |